Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

-There always exists a good complex deformation according to the next proposition proved in \cite{HWZ-DM}. \begin{proposition} For every stable noded Riemann surface $\alpha=(S, j, M, D)$ there exists a good complex deformation $v\mapsto j(v)$ of $j$. \end{proposition} We have already introduced the notion of a small disk structure.
+We have already introduced the notion of a small disk structure.
 In our gluing construction later on it is convenient to deal with good families which are constant near the nodes.
-They are guaranteed by the following result from \cite{HWZ-DM}. \begin{proposition} If $\alpha=(S, j, M, D)$ is a noded Riemann surface and $v\mapsto j(v)$ a good deformation of $j$ satisfying $j(v)=j$ on an open neighborhood $U$ of $|D|$.
+They are guaranteed by the following result from \cite{HWZ-DM}. \begin{proposition} Let $\alpha=(S, j, M, D)$ be a noded Riemann surface and $v\mapsto j(v)$ a good deformation of $j$ satisfying $j(v)=j$ on an open neighborhood $U$ of $|D|$.
 Then there exists a small disk structure ${\bf D}$ so that $|{\bf D}|$ is contained in $U$. \end{proposition}

 We now fix a stable noded Riemann surface $\alpha=(S, j, M, D)$ having the good deformation $v\mapsto j(v)$ parametrized by $v\in V\subset E$ and the small disk structure ${\bf D}$ satisfying Proposition \ref{prop2.6-n}.